SCSDC-co/NDE/README.md

 - [Kanagawa](https://github.com/rebelot/kanagawa.nvim) - Beautiful color scheme
 - [Mason](https://github.com/williamboman/mason.nvim) - Language server installer
 - All the plugin authors who make Neovim amazing

-> ⚠️ **Note:** If the installer fails to install certain dependencies or packages, please install them manually using your system's package manager or by following the official documentation for each tool.

 ---